Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Serial Communication Test

 Next, we ran Example4_Serial from File → Examples → Apollo3.
-This example was used to test serial communication between the Artemis board and the computer.
+This example was used to test serial communication between the Artemis and the computer.
-The serial monitor was opened to see the output and send input to the board.
+The serial monitor was opened to see the output and send input.

 <div style="text-align:center; margin:30px 0;">
   <iframe